 Column 5 – Unallocated Loss Adjustment Expenses

-The amounts shown in this column represent the indirect costs incurred by the company in settlement of title and other claims.
+The amounts shown in this column represent the indirect costs incurred by the reporting entity in settlement of title and other claims.
 As an example, the costs related to salaried employees of the insurer involved in the management of claims are included in this category.
 Do not include any costs incurred by the agents in settlement of title or other claims.

 The amounts shown on Line 24 should agree with the amounts reported on the Operations and Investment Exhibit, Part 2A, Line 9.